Stock of the Day

 Here are some ways that investors could benefit from investing in ServiceNow, Inc.:

-• The company reported a solid earnings per share (EPS) of $3.67, meeting consensus estimates, which reflects its ability to generate profit and maintain investor confidence.
+• ServiceNow, Inc. reported earnings per share (EPS) of $3.67, meeting consensus estimates, which reflects stability in its financial performance and can attract more investors.

 ServiceNow Bear Case